HarshaVardhanJ/study-env/EX407-RHEL7/README.md

-# TEMPLATE-RHEL8
+# EX407-RHEL7

 ## Description

-This provides a minimal study environment for the EX294 (RHCE) exam based on RHEL8.
+This provides a minimal study environment for the EX407 exam based on RHEL7.

 Please see Environment Overview and Environment Details below for more information.

 ## Exam Objectives

-Exam objectives can be reviewed publicly on [the Red Hat website](https://www.redhat.com/en/services/training/ex294-red-hat-certified-engineer-rhce-exam-red-hat-enterprise-linux-8)
+Exam objectives can be reviewed publicly on [the Red Hat website](https://www.redhat.com/en/services/training/ex407-red-hat-certified-specialist-in-ansible-automation-exam)

 ## Hardware Requirements